core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - 'par_countersign', which specifies the CBOR array Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
 In particular:

       - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.
+This is the first element of the CBOR array Counter Signature Parameters from the Common Context.

       - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
+This is the second element of the CBOR array Counter Signature Parameters from the Common Context.

-   - 'par_countersign_key', which specifies Counter Signature Key Parameters from the Common Context (see {{ssec-common-context-cs-key-params}}).
-In particular, 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
+   - 'par_countersign_key', which specifies the parameters associated to the keys used with the digital signature algorithm indicated in 'alg_countersign'.
+These parameters are encoded as a CBOR array 'countersign_key_type_capab', which takes the same structure and value of the array of COSE capabilities for the COSE key type of the keys used with the countersignature algorithm.
+In particular, these are as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

+      Examples of 'par_countersign_key' are in {{sec-cs-params-ex}}.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}